 Everyone wants to hear from Santa when they’re a kid.
 I would write a letter telling him what I wanted that year and mail it to the North Pole.
 The best part about it was that I would get a response back.
 That’s right.
 You can get a letter back from Santa Claus!

 Every year, Canada Post volunteers become honorary elves and help Santa to answer mail from children all across Canada.
+It is one of the most fun Christmas Traditions or children.
 You need to send the letter in a sealed envelope, but don’t need to use any postage.
 Even without postage, Santa will get the letter.

 Make sure that your child sends their letter before December 14th or they may not receive a reply in time for Christmas.
 Canada Post is swamped at this time of year.